Lorenzobattistela/crafting-interpreters/notes.md

 ```

 is it a runtime error? compile error? allowed? do they treat global variables differently? wdy think abt their choices.
+I think it should work, and try to use inner a's, if not possible search for outer.

 3. Extend the resolver to report an error if a local variable is never used.